Bru Luccas Sizzles In Red Bikini That Leaves Little To The Imagination

 “Absolutely stunning,” a fourth fan chimed in.

-Bru shared a video earlier this month that captured her looking smoking hot in a sexy ensemble while she enjoyed some time on the ocean.
-The clip saw her sporting a bikini top, a pair of faded define shorts and a loose, white coverup, which she wore open.
-She flashed her ample chest while enjoying the sunshine while sitting on the back of a boat.
+Bru shared a video earlier this month that captured her looking smoking-hot in a sexy ensemble while she enjoyed some time on the ocean.
+The clip saw her sporting a bikini top, a pair of faded define shorts and a loose, white cover-up, which she wore open.
+She flashed her ample chest while enjoying the sunshine and sitting on the back of a boat.